chainer/chainer/docs/source/tutorial/type_check.rst

    Traceback (most recent call last):
    ...
-   chainer.utils.type_check.InvalidType: Expect: Shape is expected to be ...
+   InvalidType: Expect: Shape is expected to be ...
    Actual: Shape is ...